il2255/SBWT/README.md

 # Second Codon Position Burrows Wheeler Transform Alignment
 This is a program which implements the second codon position borrows wheeler transform alignment.
 It heavily relies on other package and existing BWA (Borrows Wheeler Aligner).
 The algorithm basically uses the second codon position only to perform the Burrows Wheeler Transform.
-Also, it performs the first codon position similarity check.
+Also, it performs the first codon position similarity check when requested.

 ##Packages or other sources to install
 * pysam